 Despite the name, dietitians do not promote fad diets or sell supplements.
-Instead, dietitians help you to make practical and sustainable changes, and will work with you to create a personally tailored nutrition plan.
+Instead, dietitians help you to make practical and sustainable changes to improve your long-term health.
 There is a misconception that because dietitians are regulated health professionals, they are only allowed to teach the food guide.
 This is simply false.
 A dietitian may sometimes use Canada’s Food Guide as a teaching tool for certain groups to educate generally about healthy eating.
 It is definitely not the only educational tool dietitians use.
 Dietitians don’t just focus on individual nutrients, but instead take a holistic view of your diet, health, and wellbeing.
-They consider all of the many factors that can influence health and take an evidence-based approach to health, which means their nutrition recommendations are supported by quality research.
+They consider all of the many factors that can influence health and take an evidence-based approach, which means all their nutrition recommendations are supported by quality research.

 Dietitians work in many different areas, including hospitals, family health teams, public health units, community health centres, food service, and private practice.

 There are various terms for dietitians around the world.
-In the US, it is sometimes spelled “dietician”, and in Australia, the title is Accredited Practising Dietitian.
+In the US, it is sometimes spelt “dietician”, and in Australia, the title is Accredited Practising Dietitian.

 There are various titles nutritionists use, including Registered Nutritionist, Holistic Nutritionist and Nutrition Coach.
-If a nutritionist is not also a dietitian, they are not regulated by any provincial college, even if they include “registered” in their title.
+If a nutritionist is not also a dietitian, they are not regulated by any provincial college, even if they include “registered” “certified” or “licensed” in their title.
 If a nutritionist acts unethically, there is no regulatory college to hold them accountable.

 Some nutritionists have education/training in nutrition, but some do not.
-As they are not a regulated health profession in most provinces, they are not held accountable for their actions by a regulatory body.
+An online certificate in nutrition or a personal health success story is not equivalent to a university degree in nutrition.
 I am not telling you to not see a nutritionist, but emphasizing the importance of always checking a person’s credentials and education before following their advice.
-An online certificate in nutrition or a personal health success story is not equivalent to a university degree in nutrition.

 What am I?